annotatedtmg/annotatedtmg/tmg/about.md

 # Contributing #

 Thank you for considering helping out with the site!
 There's lots to do.
 Corrections, suggestions, feedback, and other input is always welcome.
+A guide for contributing is available in the [git repository][repo].

 If you're curious about what would help and wanted to contribute directly, a number of albums need lyrics and annotations.
 You can see which ones these are